Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Zero In**
     | At the end of your turn, you may choose a target square to focus your sights on.
 At the end of your turns thereafter, including this one, you gain 1 stack of Aim - allowing you to ignore 2 die penalties from Long Shot against any targets in that square - which stacks up to 2.
-If you are moved or defend yourself at any point, one stack of Aim is lost, per 2 squares rounded up if moved.
+This is treated as a concentration effect; any spending of Stamina or Anima that does not affect your target square removes 1 Aim.
 During your turn, you may also spend 1 Aim to move the target square 2 squares in any direction, or choose a new square, which resets all Aim.
     | If the target square is within your normal range, you gain +1 die to ranged or spell attack rolls against any targets in that square, as long as you have at least one stack of Aim.

     | **Overwatch**
-    | When making a readied action with a ranged attack, ranged weapon art, or spell, the 1 Stamina cost to prepare it is negated.
+    | You can make an attack of opportunity with a ranged or thrown weapon against any creature entering or exiting Zero In's target square.

   .. tab-item:: Rank 3